scallionenterprises/scallionsoftware-site/tokensoaring/privacy.markdown

 ### Analytics

 To help us understand how our software is used and can be improved, we may collect aggregate or anonymous data for analytics purposes.
-This data cannot be used to personally identify you in any way, and may include statistics like number of flights, elapsed flight time, and overall distance of the flight.
+This data cannot be used to personally identify you in any way, and may include statistics like number of flights, elapsed flight times, and overall flight distances.